The Procession to Hwaseong Fortress

 A UNESCO Heritage Site

-The Hwaseong Fortress was damaged during the Japanese invasion but much more significant damage was incurred as a consequence of the Korean War.
+The Hwaseong Fortress was damaged during the Japanese invasion, but much more significant damage was incurred as a consequence of the Korean War.
 In the 1970s, Korea worked towards rebuilding what was damaged.
 Fortunately, during the time when Hwaseong Fortress was being constructed, all activities related to it were well documented.
-The fortress was brought back almost identically to the original structure thanks to the Hwaseong Seongyeok Uigwe (Records of Hwaseong Fortress Construction) which was published in 1801, a year after King Jeongjo's death.
-Because of this Uigwe, a collection of records of royal activity, the Hwaseong Fortress was eligible and inscribed as a UNESCO World Heritage Site in December of 1997.
+The fortress was brought back almost identically to its original structure thanks to the Hwaseong Seongyeok Uigwe (Records of Hwaseong Fortress Construction), which was published in 1801, a year after King Jeongjo's death.
+Because of this Uigwe, a collection of records of royal activity, the Hwaseong Fortress was eligible and inscribed as a UNESCO World Heritage Site in December 1997.

 I hope that you enjoyed this 5-part series on Let's Dissect the Red Sleeve!